Andre-lab/evodock/README.md

 ### Setting up an EvoDOCK ensemble from AlphaFold outputs

-This section is only important if running EvoDOCK for Local or Global Assembly

 The script `scripts/af_to_evodock.py` converts AlphaFold2 (AF2) and AlphaFold-Multimer (AFM) predictions to an EvoDOCK ensemble.
 It is well documented.
 Use `python scripts/af_to_evodock.py -h` to see more.
 The structures of the output ensemble will already be prepacked and running ```prepacking.py``` is not nescesarry.

-Below, 2 examples of running the script for creating an ensemble for Local assembly or Global assembly is given.
+Below are 2 examples of running the script for creating an ensemble for local assembly or global assembly is given.
 You need to download `af_data.tar` [here](https://zenodo.org/doi/10.5281/zenodo.8047513).

 Unzip it with: